Page interactions

 Custom selectors

-Puppeteer provides users the ability to add their own query selectors to Puppeteer using Puppeteer.registerCustomQueryHandler.
-This is useful for creating custom selectors based on framework objects or other vendor-specific objects.
+You can also add your own pseudo element using Puppeteer.registerCustomQueryHandler.
+This is useful for creating custom selectors based on framework objects or your application.

 queryOne: (elementOrDocument, selector) => {